 Data Quality issues could be divided into detectable and undetectable errors.
 The detectable errors can be automatically identified and cleaned while undetectable errors must be evaluated by sampling and can be model by data quality matrices that can be analysed by machine learning algorithms [BLA+08].
-There is an ongoing effort to investigate tools and approaches for both types of errors and integrate them into SINDIT to accomplish a generic Data Quality Framework.
+There are various tools for both type of errors that were investigated and analysed during the last period of the project.